tajmone/highlight/README_REGEX.md

 -----------

 Parentheses serve two purposes, to group items together into a sub-expression, and to mark what generated the match.
-For example the expression "(ab)*" would match all of the string "ababab".
+For example the expression `(ab)*` would match all of the string `ababab`.
 The matching algorithms regex_match and regex_search each take an instance of match_results that reports what caused the match, on exit from these functions the match_results contains information both on what the whole expression matched and on what each sub-expression matched.
-In the example above match_results[1] would contain a pair of iterators denoting the final "ab" of the matching string.
+In the example above match_results[1] would contain a pair of iterators denoting the final `ab` of the matching string.
 It is permissible for sub-expressions to match null strings.
 If a sub-expression takes no part in a match - for example if it is part of an alternative that is not taken - then both of the iterators that are returned for that sub-expression point to the end of the input string,